Pre-Application Deadline: 4/9/2018 Noon (Due to SOP)

 Further information and applications are available at the Rhodes website.

-Access the Big 10 Pre-Application between March 3 – April 3, 2017 at 12 NOON to begin the Rhodes application process.
+Access the Big 10 Pre-Application between late February and April 9 at 12 NOON to begin the Rhodes application process.

 For applications and more information, contact the Scholarship Opportunities Program at 824-0189.
 We are located within the Center for Excellence in Writing & Communication, on the first floor of Ayala Science Library (Building 520).